 - 60 days from the issue date on your land tax assessment.

 We may sometimes accept late objections if you have good reason.
 If the deadline has passed, you must tell us why your objection is late and give us supporting information.

-- had a death, serious illness or injury in your family
+- There had been a death or unexpected serious illness or injury in the family

 - The landholder was unexpectedly out of the country or away from home for an extended period when the Notice of Valuation or land tax assessment was issued.

 - Other exceptional and/or unexpected circumstances, however these circumstances need to be well explained.